OpenNumismat/SimilarImageFinder/README.md

 * Color moment hashing
 * PDQ hashing

+Perceptual hashing works well for paper (stamps, bills, postcards), but does not work well with 3D objects (coins) due to glare.
+To avoid this filters and preprocessing are used.
+For coins photos best results are obtained by cropping the image to a 256px square, highlighting the points with orientedBRIEF and calculating the perceptual hash.

 For hash calcualtion uses labraries [ImageHash](https://github.com/JohannesBuchner/imagehash), [OpenCV](https://github.com/opencv/opencv-python), [pdqhash](https://github.com/faustomorales/pdqhash-python) and [blockhash](https://github.com/commonsmachinery/blockhash-python).
+For filtering images uses [OpenCV](https://opencv.org/) labrary.

 SimilarImageFinder is a part of [OpenNumismat](http://opennumismat.github.io/) project, so it aims to finding coins images.